hackdefend/hackdefend.github.io/_posts/2020-08-15-How-to-Remove-GitHub-Pages-commits.md

 ---

-If you are using github pages to host your static blog, probably you don't need to keep commits to the blog repository.
-Usually, all commits are articles pushed to the repository or typo mistakes commits.
-I personally rather to remove them.
+If you are using github pages to host your static blog, probably you don't need to keep commits to of the articles pushed to the repository.
+Usually, most of the commits are articles or typo mistakes fixes.
+I personally would rather to remove them.

 <!-- more -->